It shouldn’t take the holidays to remind us of our responsibility to help each other but it usually does.

 In the grand rush to learn how to make our clients as much money as possible, and to do pretty well ourselves, it’s easy to lose sight of the truly important things in life.
 Don’t get me wrong, I am not ready to lay down my financial calculator and devote myself to world peace but maybe our success as charter holders and candidates enables us to do something bigger than just make money.

-IT is better to give and receive
+It is better to give and receive

 I like to receive just as much as the next guy but how much does a person really need?
 I’m not rich by most measures but I live comfortably and will have more than enough to meet my financial goals.